Section Five

 Analyze your school’s, hospital’s, or practice’s website.
 Use the ideas from this segment and other information from throughout this website.
 Does your website recognize, respect, and respond to the many cultural and individual dimensions we have been addressing?
 How might an architect or another person with skills in universal design change your website, if that person were approaching your website as a product to be developed according to their principles?

 Web design and programming professionals distinguish among accessible web design, inclusive web design, and universal web design in several overlapping ways.
 Try searching online for several definitions of these terms, for websites and programming, and comparing them to each other.
 How do the different definitions you found relate to our basic emphases on recognition, respect, and responsiveness for all human dimensions, backgrounds, abilities, characteristics, and identities?
-Does what you found lead you to think any differently about “multi-”, “cross-”, “transcultural,” or “universal design” (from our Module 16)?
+Does what you found lead you to think any differently about “multi-”, “cross-”, “transcultural,” or “universal design” (from our Module 15)?

 Multi-Cultural and Identity-Affirming Intake Forms

-The next step that a potential client might take with you, again before you have met them in person (or in a real-time video conference), will often be to fill out a shorter or more comprehensive intake form.
+The next step that a potential client might take with you, also potentially before you have met them in person (or in a real-time video conference), will often be to fill out a shorter or more comprehensive intake form.
 How should we design our intake forms, if our goal is client-centered, culturally and individually appropriate speech-language pathology?

 Intake forms are written surveys (either on paper, electronic, or online) that begin our attempts to build a personal relationship with a future client, but they are designed and used at stages where we know almost nothing about that client.
 Like our websites, therefore, intake forms must be multi-cultural, focusing on universals more than on specifics, and appropriate for everyone who completes them.
 Intake forms are not individually designed bridges that carry us directly to a single client; they are multi-purpose tools.

-If you are creating or revising intake forms for yourself or for your practice, consider all of the questions summarized in Box 17.1, and discussed in greater detail below, as you design your forms and their questions.
+If you are creating or revising intake forms for yourself or for your practice, consider all of the questions summarized in Box 16.1, and discussed in greater detail below, as you design your forms and their questions.

-Box 17.1.
+Box 16.1.
 Culturally and Individually Appropriate Considerations as We Design Clinical Intake Forms

 Toward which healthcare or educational function am I asking this question?